 Features and Benefits of Earigator

-Historically when having cerumen removed patients have experienced manual removal with instruments, irrigation via large intimidating syringes or suction removal via a vacuum system.
-Although all three of these methods are effective they each have downsides that can lead to a less than pleasing experience.
+Historically when having cerumen removed patients have experienced manual removal with instruments, irrigation via large intimidating syringes, or suction removal via a vacuum system.
+Although all three of these methods are effective they each have downsides that can lead to a less-than-pleasing experience.

 Manual removal utilizes metal instruments that can cause pain when coming into contact with the bony portion of the ear canal.
 Large metal syringes used for irrigation have unregulated water flow that can cause painful irritation to the canal wall and or the eardrum.
-Suction, my preferred method prior to the earigator in trained hands although painless can be very loud and uncomfortable.
+Suction, my preferred method prior to the Earigator in trained hands although painless can be very loud and uncomfortable.

 The primary benefit to the patient of the Earigator is the soothing comfort of the procedure itself.
 Imagine body temperature water being massaged into your ear and bathing your external auditory canal with warmth and gentle pressure that eliminates ear wax in minutes in most cases causing most patients to ask Is that it?
 Are you done?

 Fully automated temperature and water pressure controls ensure comfort and safety.
 The stable body temperature provided by the Earigator ensures comfort and avoids the triggering of vertigo often caused by manual irrigation systems.
 The highly effective and pain Earigator has been used on tens of thousands of patients without any adverse effects.
-Patients simply sits back and enjoys the feeling of warm water bathing their ear canal in a massage-like pattern without lingering pain commonly associated with traditional ear wax removal procedures.
+Patients simply sit back and enjoy the feeling of warm water bathing their ear canal in a massage-like pattern without lingering pain commonly associated with traditional ear wax removal procedures.

-What to Expect During Earigator Session
+What to Expect During Earigator Cerumen Irrigation

-First and foremost you should expect a relaxing, pain free and effective procedure when using the Earigator to remove your ear wax build up.
+First and foremost you should expect a relaxing, pain-free, and effective procedure when using the Earigator to remove your ear wax buildup.
 Most patients report a desire for us to keep going even though the wax has been removed and many patients schedule routine visits just for the massage-like experience.

 Tips for keeping your ears healthy and free from wax build-up